Hot Dip Galvanizing

 Metal ore is mined out of the ground.

-The mining takes place globally with deposits in USA, Canada, Austria, Peru, China, Scandinavia and Ireland.
+Mining takes place globally, with deposits located in the USA, Canada, Austria, Peru, China, Scandinavia, and Ireland.

 Zinc-Galvanizing